What Is Engine Code P0430?

-- Repairing the oxygen sensor(s) wiring and/or connectors.
+- Repair the oxygen sensor(s) wiring and/or connectors.

-- Replacing the upstream, downstream (or both) oxygen sensors.
+- Replace the upstream, downstream (or both) oxygen sensors.

 On most late model vehicles, the ECU does an excellent job diagnosing the catalyst system.
 Meaning that if you don’t have any oxygen sensor code it’s more than probable that your catalytic converter is no longer functioning as it should.
 This article will assume ’s the case and your CAT needs replacement.

 For detailed instructions on how to replace your oxygen sensors refer to our oxygen sensor troubleshooting article.